PDM4AR/exercises/docs/06-collisionchecking.md

     waypoints: List[Point]
 ```

-Please note that the definition of `Path` and `Polygons` are similar.
+Please note that the definitions of `Path` and `Polygons` are similar.
-`Polygon` class connects the first and last vertices by default.
+The `Polygon` class connects the first and last vertices by default.
-However, there isn't any connection between first and last waypoints in `Path` objects.
+However, there isn't any connection between the first and last waypoints in `Path` objects.
-For the remaining part of the exercise, you are free to use or modify `check_collision` function.
+For the remaining part of the exercise, you are free to use or modify the `check_collision` function.
 You may also not use it.
-This functions takes two `GeoPrimitives` and check the collision between them by using the primitives implemented in the first part of this exercise.
+This function takes two `GeoPrimitives` and checks the collision between them by using the primitives implemented in the first part of this exercise.

 The task is to implement the functions in the `CollisionChecker` class in `src/pdm4ar/exercises/ex06/collision_checker.py`.